microsudaqua/Microsudaqua/content/en/home/aims.md

 **What are the main objectives of the network?**

-- Consolidate and expand the interaction among researchers working on microbial aquatic ecology in Latin America.
+- To consolidate and expand the interaction among researchers working on aquatic microbial ecology in Latin America,

-- Develop a regional sense of  scientific community.
+- To develop a regional sense of  scientific community,

-- Provide a profitable space for long-term collaboration in research and training of human resources in the area.
+- To provide a profitable space for long-term collaboration in research and training of human resources in aquatic microbial ecology.

 **Who is part of the Network?**